tusharsadhwani/blog/src/pages/post/builtins.md

 A fun fact about exceptions is that they can be sub-classed to make your own, more specific error types.
 For example, you can create a `InvalidEmailError` extending `ValueError`, to raise errors when you expected to receive an E-mail string, but it wasn't valid.
 If you do this, you'll be able to catch `InvalidEmailError` by doing `except ValueError` as well.

-Another fact about exceptions is that every exception is a subclasses of `BaseException`, and nearly all of them are subclasses of `Exception`, other than a few that aren't supposed to be normally caught.
+Another fact about exceptions is that every exception is a subclass of `BaseException`, and nearly all of them are subclasses of `Exception`, other than a few that aren't supposed to be normally caught.
 So if you ever wanted to be able to catch any exception normally thrown by code, you could do

 ```python
 except Exception: ...